rafiazman/TripTime/README.md

 ```
 This deploys all three services using the configuration in `docker-compose.yml` and `docker-compose.prod.yml` (but not the dev configuration in `docker-compose.override.yml`).

-The Next.js application will be served on http://localhost and the Laravel application on http://localhost:8080
+The application will be served on http://localhost

 ### Termination